MohamedRedaMu/RP2B24-Benchmark/README.md

 ## Paper Link

-You can access the open-source paper in the Journal of Intelligent & Robotic Systems on Springer Nature via the following link: [Paper link].
+You can access the open-source paper in the Artificial Intelligence Review Journal on Springer Nature via the following link: [Paper link].